-Chapter 4 Diabetes Mellitus^[66-71]
+Chapter 4Diabetes Mellitus^[79-85]

 Diabetes mellitus is a disease which may affect eligibility to hold a driving licence and increase the risk of road traffic crashes.
-An applicant or driver with diabetes treated with medication which carries a risk of inducing hypoglycaemia shall demonstrate an understanding of the risk of hypoglycaemia and adequate control of the condition^[66].
+An applicant or driver with diabetes treated with medication which carries a risk of inducing hypoglycaemia shall demonstrate an understanding of the risk of hypoglycaemia and adequate control of the condition^[78].

 Driving licences shall not be issued to, or renewed for, applicants or drivers who have recurrent severe hypoglycaemia, unless supported by the opinion of a specialist physician registered on the specialist register for Endocrinology & Diabetes Mellitus of the Medical Council and regular medical assessment.
-For such recurrent severe hypoglycaemias during waking hours a licence shall not be issued or renewed until at least 3 months after the most recent episode: driving licences may be issued or renewed in such exceptional cases, provided that it is duly justified by an opinion a specialist physician registered on the specialist register for Endocrinology & Diabetes Mellitus of the Medical assessment, ensuring that the person is still capable of driving the vehicle safely taking into account the effects of the medical condition.
+For such recurrent severe hypoglycaemias during waking hours a licence shall not be issued or renewed until at least 3 months after the most recent episode: driving licences may be issued or renewed in such exceptional cases, provided that it is duly justified by an opinion a specialist physician registered on the specialist register for Endocrinology & Diabetes Mellitus of the Medical Council and subject to regular medical assessment, ensuring that the person is still capable of driving the vehicle safely taking into account the effects of the medical condition.